bradeu/outreach-agent/database/README.md

 - If tasks are not being processed, ensure Redis and Celery workers are running
 - Check Celery logs for detailed error information
 - Verify your Pinecone and OpenAI API keys are correct in the .env file
+- Use the health check endpoints to verify service dependencies

 ## License